 Muir Woods is the last remaining grove of Giant Redwood trees in the Bay Area, and it is located right outside the city of San Francisco.
 In 1908, it was declared a national monument and named after the naturist John Muir in recognition of his conservation efforts.
 It is a must-see spot for nature lovers and hikers.
 This also was the filming location for the 2011 movie “Rise of the Planet of the Apes (2011)”.
 See the full article here.

 Visitor's Note: Parking at Muir Woods is extremely limited and requires a reservation.
 Plan ahead to secure your spot and consider using the shuttle service available from nearby locations to reduce congestion and impact on the park.

 Golden Gate Park

 It is one of the largest urban parks in the US.
-It rivals New York’s central park in size – around 1,017 acres of multi-use lush land.
+It rivals New York’s Central Park in size – around 1,017 acres of multi-use lush land.
 The park is full of fun and activities for residents and visitors.

-At the west end of the park you can find an authentic windmill that was actually used to irrigate the park lands.
-Next to the windmill you will find Queen Wilhelmina Tulip Garden – a perfect match to the windmill.
+At the west end of the park, you can find an authentic windmill that was actually used to irrigate the parklands.
+Next to the windmill, you will find Queen Wilhelmina Tulip Garden – a perfect match to the windmill.

-The lakes (or ponds) are stocked with fish so you can go fishing – or you can have a leisurely ride on the paddle boats.
+The lakes (or ponds) are stocked with fish so that you can go fishing – or you can have a leisurely ride on the paddle boats.

-More information go to the official website.
+For more information, go to the official website.